ambiere/react-todo-app/README.md

 React To Do App using typescript, react Context hook, react reducer hook for state management and JSON-server
 # React-To-Do-App
 # React-To-Do-App
+# React-To-Do-App using typescript, react context and reducer hook for state management, and JSON-server